Skip to content

 If you are experiencing buffering on your TV, it’s a great idea to disconnect other devices from your home internet.

-Every device that you can disconnect from your internet connection will help reduce buffering on your TV.
+Every device you can disconnect from your internet connection will help reduce buffering on your TV.

 Method 5: Close any apps that are running

-If you restarted your TV, then this step would have been completed for you, otherwise, please continue to close any open apps.
+If you restarted your TV, this step would have been completed.
+Otherwise, please continue to close any open apps.

 How does having open apps cause your TV to buffer?